raspberrypilearning/cd-sebento-scratch-1/en/step_3.md

 ## Getting set up

 Once you open Scratch, you’ll see a screen like the one below.
-This screen has a few parts you’ll need to remember.
-They are highlighted in the picture below.

 + Look for each of the following parts and remember them.

+ ### The Stage

- ![Scratch window with the stage highlighted](images/hlStage.png) The Stage
+ ![Scratch window with the stage highlighted](images/hlStage.png)

 --- collapse ---
 ---
-title: Stage
+title: What is the stage?
 ---
 This is where your Scratch Programs run.
 It has